davidmehi/edge-proxy-template/ProxyDevelopmentGuidelines.md

 3. Implement common error handling
   1. See FaultRules/DefaultFaultRule
+  2. Add additional AssignMessage policies to support additional error codes
+  3. FaultRules allow you to customize the error code per error code.
+  4. See the policy's documentation for a list of error codes thrown by the policy

 4. Use a KVM for environment specific properties.
 Proxy should not contain hardcoded urls, credentials or other properties.